All Episodes

 But here's the second Obama bite.

-Now, this is laughable.
+This is laughable.

-This is pure 100% laughable.
+This is pure, 100% laughable.

-My recovery and reinvestment plan will set a new higher standard of accountability, transparency, and oversight.
+My recovery and reinvestment plan will set a new, higher standard of accountability, transparency, and oversight.

-Uh we are gonna ban all earmarks.
+We are going to ban all earmarks.

 Stop the tape.